 Employees should understand that special requirements might apply when contracting with any governmental body (including national, state, provincial, municipal, or other similar governmental divisions on local jurisdictions).
-Because government officials are obligated to follow specific codes of conduct and laws, special care must be taken in government procurement.
-Some key requirements for doing business with government are:
+Some key requirements for doing business with governmental bodies are:

-- Accurately representing which Company products are covered by government contracts; - Not improperly soliciting or obtaining confidential information, such as sealed competitors' bids, from government officials prior to the award of a contract; and - Hiring present and former government personnel may only occur in compliance with applicable laws and regulations (as well as consulting the Company's Chief Compliance Officer or President).
+- accurately representing which Company products are covered by government contracts; - not improperly soliciting or obtaining confidential information, such as sealed competitors' bids, from government officials prior to the award of a contract; and - hiring present and former government personnel may only occur in compliance with applicable laws and regulations (as well as consulting the Company's Chief Compliance Officer or President).